Skip to main content

 );

-Notice the two fields in the code above.
-If we take a look at the upload form, we'll see that it sends both a file and the id of the current user.
-This is required because the mutation requires this ID as well.
+Notice the two fields.
+The upload form sends both a file and the id of the current user.
+The mutation needs that ID too.

 File upload and mutation

-In addition to uploading the file to the cloud, we also need to mutate it by updating the user object with the final Cloudinary URL of the profile image.
+Beyond uploading the file to the cloud, we need to run a mutation that updates the user object with the final Cloudinary URL.

 // execute GraphQL queries and mutations